jfjlaros/localchat/README.md

 ## Usage

-Start the application with the following commands.
+Start the application with the following commands:

     cd localchat
     ./localchat

+Or, if you want to join an other channel, e.g., "mychannel":

+    ./localchat mychannel

 The interface contains two windows.
 In the top window, we see the conversation, in the bottom window, we can write a message to add to the